LibertyDSNP/spec/pages/Identity/Factory.md

      * @dev Must return an address that can be used as a delegate call target.
      *      This follows the interface from OpenZeppelin 4.0.0 [IBeacon](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.0.0/contracts/proxy/beacon/IBeacon.sol)
      *
-     * {BeaconProxy} will check that this address is a contract.
-     */
-    function implementation() external view returns (address);
+     * @return A contract address that implements the logic for the proxy */ function implementation() external view returns (address);
 }